 When it comes to big wave surfing, all waves are strong enough to make even a sandy ocean floor feel like concrete.

-Finally, coral will cut you like razors, and even leave broken pieces in your skin that could potentially become infected afterwards.
+Finally, the coral will cut you like razors, and even leave broken pieces in your skin that could potentially become infected afterward.

 Big Wave Surfing World Record

-Tallest wave ever surfed – 78-foot tall wave in Portugal was surfed by Garrett McNamara in 2011.
+The tallest wave ever surfed – the 78-foot tall wave in Portugal was surfed by Garrett McNamara in 2011.